Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 Why Do Antibiotics Require a Prescription?

-Certain bacteria are only affected by specific types of antibiotics; this means that patients may need different types or amounts of antibiotics prescribed to them in order to address their specific health problems.
+Certain bacteria are only affected by specific types of antibiotics.
+This means that patients may need different types or amounts of antibiotics prescribed to them in order to address their specific health problems.
+A one-size-fits-all approach to antibiotics simply does not work, and using the wrong antibiotic can make an infection worse or cause it to become resistant to treatment.

-Because of this, antibiotics should only be used at the recommendation of a medical doctor or other certified practitioner; educated medical professionals know what to look for as they watch for side effects, and change the patient’s treatment if the patient has a negative reaction to a specific antibiotic, or if the medication does not seem to be as effective as was anticipated.
+Because of this, antibiotics should only be used at the recommendation of a medical doctor or other certified practitioner.
+Educated medical professionals know what to look for as they watch for side effects, and can adjust the patient’s treatment if there is a negative reaction to a specific antibiotic or if the medication does not appear to be working as expected.

 The Issue With Antibiotic Resistance

-In 2018, it was reported that antibiotic resistance was responsible for at least 2 million people being infected by bacteria.
+In 2018, it was reported that antibiotic resistance was responsible for at least 2 million people being infected by resistant bacteria.
 These infections often lead to hospitalizations and, in some cases, to death.
-To help combat antibiotic resistance, those who are prescribed the medication should take them as directed in order to make sure the bacteria do not survive, potentially evolving into more antibiotic resistant strains.
+To help combat antibiotic resistance, those who are prescribed antibiotics should take them exactly as directed to ensure the bacteria are fully eliminated, preventing the development of more resistant strains.

 what is antibiotic misuse